snapp-incubator/crafting-table/contributing.md

-## Contribute to Crafting Table In The Nutshell
+## Contributing to Crafting Table In The Nutshell
 You can do these steps in order to contribute to crafting-table:
 * Fork the repository.
 * Clone the repository.